Functoriality of Principal Bundles and Connections: Introduction

-\pfill In order to make this article attractive even to the seasoned differential geometer we have strived to provide a novel argument or at least a new point of view even in standard calculations, our derivation of Cartan's Second Structure Equation (\ref{cstruc}) for example links it directly to the Baker--Campbell--Hausdorff formula.
+\pfill This paper breaks down into five sections.
 Section \ref{fiber} is a leisurely introduction to non--linear or Ehresmann connections on fiber bundles; we relate their curvature to the commutator of iterated covariant derivatives and discuss how non--linear connections specialize to principal and linear connections.
 In Section \ref{pocat} we generalize objects of group type in categories with Cartesian products to principal objects.
 Association functors are studied in Section \ref{conaf}, the universality of curvature is formulated in Proposition \ref{asscon}.
 Having proved Theorem \ref{natra} in Section \ref{agauge} we define the category of gauge theory sectors and establish the equivalence of categories formulated in Corollary \ref{equc}.
-Explicit calculations in local coordinates are relegated almost entirely to Appendix \ref{excalc}.

 \pfill The research project described in this article was inspired by the first part of the article \cite{nori} and can be seen as a direct analogue of this work in the framework of differential instead of algebraic geometry, moreover we address the additional complications brought about by the presence of connections.